inspektor-dev/inspektor/docs/blog/sasl-authentication.md

 I got to know about SASL, while creating postgres support in inspektor.

-In this blog, I'll explain how SASL works and how it can be used to authenticate users on an insecure connection.
+In this blog, I'll explain how SCRAM(Salted Challenge Response Authentication Mechanism) works, which is part of SASL family.

-## Working of SASL
+## Working of SCRAM

-#### SASL establishes an authenticated connection through a four-step handshake:
+#### SCRAM establishes an authenticated connection through a four-step handshake:

 **Step 1**: